Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

   comments, but not the method header.
 It is easier to read a function if it can all fit on one screen.

 Code Clarity
-* YOU should be able to read, understand, and explain your own code to someone else a couple days after you wrote it.
-  * No magic numbers
-  * No methods written to just get the test cases to work

-* There needs to be a balance between no comments in the body of the methods and a comment for every line in the program.
-Either extreme will result in points off.

-* **The file header should include instructions on how someone would use this program.**  To use the program, one would need to know the input file format.
-One would also need to know the command line arguments that should be passed to the program.

-* Use meaningful variable names.
-Loop iterators can be simple (i for integers, s for strings, n for numbers, etc.).

-Code Clarity
 * YOU should be able to read, understand, and explain your own code